guo-mingyu/EnhancedDetailNet/README.md

 channel_mode = 'advanced-300'
 ```

+The code does the following:

+It organizes the data into training, validation, and test sets.
+It shuffles the data to ensure randomness.
+It generates files containing image paths and their corresponding class labels.
+Usage
+Ensure that you have the PlantVillage dataset in the specified data directory.

+Use the provided code to perform data classification.
+Make any necessary adjustments to the data_root variable to specify the location of your dataset.

+After running the code, you will have three text files: train_class.txt, val_class.txt, and test_class.txt, which contain the paths to the images and their class labels.

+The labels are also saved to a labels_class.txt file.

+File Locations
+train_class.txt: Paths to images for training.
+val_class.txt: Paths to images for validation.
+test_class.txt: Paths to images for testing.
+labels_class.txt: List of class labels.
+You can use these files for training and validation in your machine learning model.

+This classification of the data helps ensure that your model is trained on a diverse set of images for optimal performance.
 ## Parse Arguments

 The model includes several command-line arguments that can be configured to tailor the training process to your specific requirements.
 Here's a brief description of the available arguments: